Rockets of Today

 Dawn Aerospace is the one company making real progress on giving us such a plane.
 They’re a Dutch company, but their engineering is being done in New Zealand.
 Their approach is a perfectly straightforward idea: make a supersonic drone but put a rocket engine into it instead of a jet engine.
 This would allow it to get above the atmosphere and achieve hypersonic speeds without any great aerodynamic difficulty.
 Then drop an upper stage or two from it.

 And Dawn has already built a plane.
 It isn’t full sized, and it doesn’t have an upper stage to carry, but it should have the capability to fly small instrument packages into space for a few minutes of microgravity.
 At least, they say it does.
-So far they’ve only flown it at lower altitude with temporary jet engines.
+At first they only flew it at lower altitude with temporary jet engines, but in 2024 they fired it as a rocket and got it up to mach 1.1 in a steep climb.
 It’s called Aurora, or just Mark II.
 They have not given a proper name yet to the bigger Mark III followup plane.
-When they do we’ll have to rename this article.
-And even the little version of the plane, for taking a few kilograms of instruments above the atmosphere, should have ongoing usefulness for gathering scientific data.
+When they do we’ll have to rename this article — especially since a Canadian startup named Reaction Dynamics also wants to use the name Aurora for a rocket.
+And even the little version of the plane, for taking a few kilograms of instruments above the atmosphere, should have ongoing usefulness for gathering scientific data... though it may be that the main customers for this kind of flight are military, which may mean that the whole program gets sidetracked into secret hypersonic research while the orbital launch goal, which to be realistic will probably not have much chance of making any big money anyway, gets forgotten.

-When finished, the Aurora will powered by a rocket nozzle burning kerosene with high-test peroxide.
+The Aurora is propelled by a single rocket nozzle burning kerosene with high-test peroxide.
 These propellants may not be super high performance, but since they can be stored long term at room temperature, it should not be too hard to set up fueling at different airports.
 And because the mix is fairly close to hypergolic, the engine is quickly restartable.
 They also tout the fuel as “green”, but that’s in comparison to conventional hypergolics, which are horrible toxins.
 And just because the peroxide doesn’t pollute doesn’t mean it’s anywhere near safe to handle.
-Refueling is not an operation you would leave to ordinary airport workers; the guys handling the hoses should probably be wearing heavy suits.
+Refueling is not an operation you would leave to ordinary airport workers; the guys handling the hoses should probably be wearing protective suits.

 The high-test peroxide can also be used as a monopropellant.
 It sounds like they’ll do this in their side thrusters.